 - Pain management doctors may inject cervical epidural steroids to reduce inflammation or tissues and nerve roots.

 - Radiofrequency ablation (RFA).“If a facet joint is the confirmed pain source, RFA may be considered.”
 RFA, when it works, generally provides longer-term relief.

 - Trigger point injection.
 A very thin needle is used to “help calm an irritated muscle bundle or trigger point.”

 Get help from a skilled Knoxville traumatic brain injury lawyer today

-If you sustained a serious head, neck or brain injury in an accident, a personal injury attorney can represent you in your effort to recover compensation from the party responsible for causing the accident.
-After investigating the incident and determining who is at fault, an experienced traumatic brain injury attorney will represent your interests as they pursue justice on your behalf.
-If your injury was the result of someone else’s negligence, you can get legal help to recover compensation for your medical expenses, your lost wages at work, the pain and suffering you have endured from your injuries and other losses related to the accident.
+If you sustained a serious head, neck, or brain injury in an accident, a personal injury attorney can represent you in your effort to recover compensation from the party responsible for causing the accident.
+After investigating the incident and determining who is at fault, an experienced traumatic brain injury attorney will represent your interests as he/she pursues justice on your behalf.
+If your injury was the result of someone else’s negligence, you can get legal help to recover compensation for your medical expenses, your lost wages at work, the pain and suffering you have endured from your injuries, and other losses related to the accident.

 Contact Knoxville injury lawyers who uphold the rights of TBI victims in Tennessee

-A head, brain or neck injury can significantly affect your life and the lives of the people you love.
-At Banks and Jones, our accomplished legal team fights aggressively to get you the compensation you need to pay for medical expenses, pain and suffering, and loss of income.
-For more information on our services, contact us or call 865-546-2141.
-Fight 2 Win!
+A head, brain, or neck injury can significantly affect your life and the lives of the people you love.
+At Banks & Jones, our accomplished legal team fights aggressively to get you the compensation you need to pay for medical expenses, pain and suffering, and loss of income.
+For more information on our services, contact us or call 865-546-2141 to schedule a prompt appointment.